 Note Rate

-The interest rate on the mortgage loan.
+The note rate is the interest rate charged on your mortgage loan.

 O